ZionLG/harmony-share/README.md

 ## Feedback and Support

 We'd love to hear your feedback and suggestions.
 If you encounter any issues or have questions, please open an issue on the GitHub repository.

-## License

-Harmony Share is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).

-[Visit Harmony Share](https://link-to-app.com) and immerse yourself in a world of harmonious melodies, where music truly becomes a shared experience! 🎵🌟